The Little Ninja That Could…

 - It can take you from point A to B, without exploding! 😀

-- The seating position is fairly comfortable (I’m not hunched over).
+- The seating position is upright and fairly comfortable.

 - I’ve ridden my Ninja 250 for up to 11 hours in a day, so..